 When it comes to important financial reporting, your income statement and balance sheet will never be dethroned — but cash is king, and the reason is that it carries life to the projects that keep you profitable.
 A cash flows statement tells you how well the heart of your business is pumping.
 Job-level cash reports then show you how well that flow is working in your active jobs.
 Together, they help complete the picture of your business health so you can keep conquering the industry.

-Steve Antill is the director of sales for Foundation Software, where he builds partnerships and relationships across the construction industry with contractors, CPA firms, associations and technology vendors.
+Steve Antill is the VP of business development for Foundation Software, where he builds partnerships and relationships across the construction industry with contractors, CPA firms, associations and technology vendors.
 Over 18+ years, he’s led more than 1,000 software selections and implementations.
 Foundation Software delivers job cost accounting, project management and mobile applications, along with education and bookkeeping services, to help contractors run the business side of construction.

 *A version of this article was first published in The Contractors Compass.